by Larry Carley copyright AA1Car.com

 Another consequence of engine overheating may be a blown head gasket.
 Heat makes aluminum swell almost three times faster than cast iron.
-The resulting stress can distort the head and make it swell in areas that are hottest like those between exhaust valves in adjoining cylinders, and areas that have restricted coolant flow like the narrow area that separates the cylinders.
-The typical aluminum head swells most in the middle, which can crush the head gasket if the head gets hot enough.
-This will cause a loss of torque in the gasket allowing coolant and combustion leaks to occur when the head cools.
+Thermal stress can distort the head and make it swell in areas that are hottest like those between exhaust valves in adjoining cylinders, and areas that have restricted coolant flow like the narrow area that separates the cylinders.
+The typical aluminum head swells most in the middle, which can crush the head gasket if the head gets too hot.
+This will usually cause the head gasket to leak compression between adjacent cylinders, or leak coolant into the cylinders.

 A HOT warning lamp should never be ignored.
 Though a few high tech cars like Cadillacs with the Northstar engine can disable cylinders to "air-cool" the engine and keep it running at reduced power in the event of coolant loss, most engines will suffer serious damage if they overheat.
 So advise your customers to stop driving at the first sign of overheating.
 Turn the engine off, let it cool down and try to find and fix the cause before risking further travel.